 - If a buyer is unable to pay within the time, then the company may punish the buyer with a fine.
-The company may lose this buyer if he or she does not agree with the company’s credit policies.
+The company may lose this buyer if they do not agree with the company’s credit policies.

 Collection Period and Discount Period

 A collection period is also a similar concept.
 We may call it a by-product of the credit period.
 It is the number of days it takes for the creditor or seller to get a payment from the buyer or the debtor.
-A collection period could be less or more than the credit period, depending on when a customer makes the payment.
+Depending on when a customer makes the payment, a collection period could be less or more than the credit period.
 If a company has cash-on-delivery terms, then both credit and collection periods are zero.

-For example, a company with a credit policy of 30 days also has the plan to give a 2% discount if a customer makes payment within ten days of making the purchase.
+For example, a company with a credit policy of 30 days also plans to give a 2% discount if a customer makes payment within ten days of making the purchase.
 In business terms, such a policy is expressed as 2/14, net 30.

 Also, a company must regularly evaluate its credit period.
 It must not solely depend on the formula for the credit period.
-Instead, it should compare it with others in the same industry as well.
-Only after comparing it with others, a company should decide on the credit period.1–3
+Instead, it should also compare it with others in the same industry.
+Only after comparing it with others, a company should decide on the credit period.